matt77hias/Blog/_posts/2017-09-07-ndc-to-projection-to-view-space.md

 ```

 # Summary
-So far, we have seen how to reconstruct the surface position in camera space coordinates for a perspective and orthographic camera.
+So far, we have seen how to reconstruct the surface position expressed in camera space, for a perspective and orthographic camera.
 Both reconstructions require only a `float4` coefficient vector in HLSL and are unfortunately quite different.
 So if our deferred renderer is going to support one camera type only, we could use the appropriate reconstruction.
 If our deferred renderer needs to support both or even more camera types, we need to specialize our shaders statically (i.e. pre-processor directives) or dynamically (i.e. dynamic branching based on some constant buffer flag) based on the camera type.

 Alternatively, we can pass the inverse of our camera-to-projection matrices (i.e. projection-to-camera matrices) to reconstruct the camera space coordinates from the NDC space coordinates.
 We set the $$w$$ coordinate of the NDC position to $$1$$ to obtain the projection space coordinates.
-Next, we apply the projection-to-camera transformation, **followed by an homogeneous divide** to obtain the camera space coordinates.
+Next, we apply the projection-to-camera transformation, **followed by an homogeneous divide** to obtain the surface position expressed in camera space.

 # Generalized Approach